Get A Head Start On Summer Camping By Grooming & Washing Your Sleeping Kit, Tent, Camp Kitchen and Your Camping Footwear

 Mild Biodegradable Soap

 Unlike the normal soapy water which drains to the sewer, soapy water in the woods can affect plants.
 A biodegradable soap decomposes back to its natural form, preventing pollution.
-Such an example is Castile soap.
+Such an example is No products found..
 You can use it to wash your hands, face, and hair.

 And there you go, everything you need to know about sprucing up for the next summer camping trip.